 - Priority baggage delivery is not available on flights operated by British Airways.

-- Extra baggage allowance benefits differ for Sapphire and Emerald level members and do not apply to British Airways’ “hand-baggage only” fares.
-For domestic routes operated by LAN Airlines, Sapphire cardholders may check in up to two bags with a combined weight not exceeding 23 kg.
+- Extra baggage allowance benefits for Sapphire and Emerald level members do not apply to British Airways’ “hand-baggage only” fares.
+For flights within Chile operated by LAN Airlines, Sapphire cardholders may check in up to two bags with a combined weight not exceeding 23 kg.

-- oneworld benefits are available only to passengers on scheduled flights that are both marketed and operated by a oneworld member airline (marketed means that there must be a oneworld member airline’s flight number on your ticket).
+- oneworld benefits are valid only for passengers on scheduled flights that are both marketed and operated by a oneworld airline (marketed means that there must be a oneworld airline’s flight number on your ticket).

 - Exceptions may apply.
-For full details of all benefits and frequently asked questions on the new Sapphire baggage benefit, see www.oneworld.com.
+For full details of all benefits, see www.oneworld.com/ffp/oneworld-benefits.

 If you are a Finnair Plus member, you are also entitled to a whole host of fantastic Finnair Plus benefits.
 You will also earn Finnair Plus points on all oneworld flights.